 Requirements assessment and follow-up

-The management of the DMSU task is undertaken by the TSA2.5 Task Leader, and involves day-to-day project management as well as managerial interaction with the EGI.eu COO, the SA2 workpackage leader, the Operations Management Board, OMB, the TCB and the 3rd level support by the external software providers.
+The management of the DMSU task is undertaken by the task leader, and involves day-to-day project management as well as managerial interaction with the EGI.eu Chief Operations Officer, the SA2 workpackage leader, the Operations Management Board, OMB, the TCB and the 3rd line support by the external technology providers.

-The initial analysis, assignment and follow up of issues are conducted by the Assigners, the Assigners are a group of senior representative from each of the partners capable of analysing the technical issues and delegate the resolving of these to either the 3rd level support or to a resolver.
+The initial analysis, assignment and follow up of issues are conducted by the assigners.
+The assigners are a group of senior representatives from each of the partners capable of analysing the technical issues and delegate the resolving of these to either the 3rd line support or to a resolver.

-The resolving of issues within the DMSU are carried on by either one of the assigners or by experts on different middleware components within the partners, i.e. the Resolvers.
-The quite large number of second level experts are expected to prove quite effective as the needed expert assistance will always be at hand.
-However, it is also expected that the majority of the issue resolving work will be conducted by the assigner group, with most time allocated to the TSA2.5 task, or delegated to the 3rd level support.
+The resolving of issues within the DMSU are carried on by either one of the assigners or by experts on different middleware components within the partners, i.e. the resolvers.
+A fairly large number of involved second line experts ensures that the needed expertise will always be at hand.
+However, it is also expected that the majority of the issue resolving work will be conducted by the assigner group, with most time allocated to the DMSU task, or delegated to the 3rd line support.

 Existing user forums (for example, LCG-ROLLOUT@JISCMAIL.AC.UK, being used by wide user and site administrator community, despite of its legacy name) are live informal support channels, complementing the more formal way of support provided by the ticketing system.
 Monitoring and contribution to these forums is therefore one of DMSU tasks.
 Trivial issues can be resolved on the spot, giving the users the feeling of very fast reaction.
 More complicated issues are either linked to existing tickets if they exist, or new tickets are spawned.